-Vriesea Bromeliads (Flaming Sword Bromeliads) Care Indoors, Propagation and Common Problems
+Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

-Vriesea Bromeliads are typical Bromeliad varieties with a central vase surrounded by a rosette of arching, smooth-edged leaves about 1-1.5 feet long and an upright, sword-like, 2 feet long, flower-head with bright red bracts.
+Vriesea Bromeliads commonly called Flaming Sword Bromeliads are typical Bromeliad varieties with a central vase surrounded by a rosette of arching, smooth-edged leaves about 1-1.5 feet long and an upright, sword-like, 2 feet long, flower-head with bright red bracts.

 Some species of Vriesea Bromeliads like Vriesea hieroglyphica and Vriesea fenestralis are grown more for their striking foliage rather than for their blooms.
-Flaming Sword Bromeliads are among the best plants for the living room where they will create a great first impression.
+Flaming Sword Bromeliads are among popular plants for the living room where they will create a great first impression.

 Flaming Sword Bromeliad, Vriesea Bromeliad